-I am an assistant teaching professor and Associate Director of the MA Program in Conflict Resolution at Georgetown University.
-I have a Ph.D. in International Relations from American University's School of International Service.
-Prior to joining Georgetown, I was an instructor of conflict analysis and international relations at American University and a postdoctoral fellow at the Brookings Institution.
+I am the associate director of the MA in Conflict Resolution and an assistant teaching professor in the Department of Government.
+My Ph.D. is from American University's School of International Service in international relations.
+I also earned an MA in international policy from the Middlebury Institute of International Studies at Monterey and a BA from UC Berkeley in history and peace & conflict studies.
+Prior to Georgetown, I was an instructor of conflict analysis and international relations at American University and a postdoctoral fellow at the Brookings Institution.

 My research is on the role of elections in post-conflict transitions, in particular the use of referendums in peace processes.
 At the intersection of comparative politics and international relations, I study the ways in which democratic decision-making can build-up or tear-down peace and mechanisms that can help bridge the gap between peacemaking among warriors and peacebuilding among people.